canonical/maas/docs/physical-zones.rst

 .. note::
   This feature is only available in MAAS versions 1.5 and above.

-To help you maximize fault-tolerance and performance of the services you deploy, MAAS administrators can define *physical zones* (or just *zones* for short), and assign nodes to them.
+To help you maximise fault-tolerance and performance of the services you deploy, MAAS administrators can define *physical zones* (or just *zones* for short), and assign nodes to them.
 When a user requests a node, they can ask for one that is in a specific zone, or one that is not in a specific zone.

 It's up to you as an administrator to decide what a physical zone should
-represent: it could be a server rack, a room, a data center, machines attached to the same UPS, or a portion of your network.
+represent: it could be a server rack, a room, a data centre, machines attached to the same UPS, or a portion of your network.
 Zones are most useful when they represent portions of your infrastructure.
 But you could also use them simply to keep track of where your systems are located.